Robotica-UNAL-G3-A/robotics-lab4/README.md

 ## Positions

+Here we can compare the theorical position and the position made by the robot:

 ![capture robotStudio signal creation](/media/P1.png)
 ![capture robotStudio signal creation](/media/P2.png)
 ![capture robotStudio signal creation](/media/P3.png)
 ![capture robotStudio signal creation](/media/P4.png)
 ![capture robotStudio signal creation](/media/P5.png)

+## Video: Robot and interface working

 ## Conclusions

+- Learning to use RQT (tools from ROS for GUI) was a important challenge during the practice.
+- We explore another tools to simplify the development of the GUI (in this case QT Framework).

 ## Contributors
 - [Juan Sebastian Duenas](https://github.com/jsduenass) (jsduenass@unal.edu.co)